JoelF-GRC/AWS-cloud-resume-challenge/README.md

 | Access & Logging | **IAM, CloudWatch, CloudTrail** | Security, monitoring, and auditing |
 | CI/CD | **GitHub Actions** | Automate deployment to S3 and CloudFront invalidation |

--All services are configured with encryption, logging, and least-privilege IAM policies.
+All services are configured with encryption, logging, and least-privilege IAM policies.
--The entire deployment aims to stay within AWS Free Tier and inexpensive services, with some nominal charges for services like Route 53 DNS routing.
+The entire deployment aims to stay within AWS Free Tier and inexpensive services, with some nominal charges for services like Route 53 DNS routing.

 ---

 ## Repository Structure